 When the liver cannot process fat properly, fatty patches build-up in and around the organ.
 This will enlarge the liver and leave it unable to function properly.

-This acute liver inflammation which causes painful swelling, liver enlargement, mental confusion caused by unprocessed toxins in the blood and extreme fluid retention around the abdomen.
+This acute liver inflammation causes painful swelling, liver enlargement, mental confusion caused by unprocessed toxins in the blood and extreme fluid retention around the abdomen.
 Hepatitis is often fatal.

-In a liver with cirrhosis, clumps of cells with malfunction, break down and die off altogether.
+In a liver with cirrhosis, clumps of cells malfunction, break down and die off altogether.
 It can result in bad breath, skin discoloration, coma, liver cancer, infertility, impotence, liver failure and death.

 Alcoholics and other people who have abused alcohol to an extreme level often end up with alcoholic liver disease, which encompasses all three of the above conditions.